Mother: 7-year-old son ordered off Broward school bus at wrong stop

 DAVIE, FLA.
-(WSVN) - A 7-year-old boy was ordered off a Broward school bus at the wrong stop, causing the family to go into a panic to find the young boy, according to his mother.
+(WSVN) - A 7-year-old boy was ordered off a Broward County school bus at the wrong stop, causing the family to go into a panic to find the young boy, according to his mother.

 Santiago Rodriguez, a second-grader at Fox Trail Elementary School in Davie, usually rides the bus with his older sister.
 However on Monday, his sister did not ride the bus, and when Santiago’s grandmother came to the bus stop to pick him up, the 7-year-old was not there.